SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.2.md

 <!-- MR 10.3.0 [CU11] - FR 10.4.2 -->

-When an Automation script action using dummies was linked to a node of a node edge component, in some cases, the dummies would not get filled in.
+When an Automation script action using dummies was linked to a node of a node edge component, up to now, the dummies incorrectly would not get filled in automatically.
+From now on, they will be filled in automatically when the node matches the dummy type.

 #### Dashboards app & Low-Code Apps: Timeline component would apply incorrect colors [ID_38130]